Did you know? At The Lynchburg Humane Society, FeLV+ cats find happiness, too!

 FeLV+ cats can live normal, happy lives for several years and, at LHS, we believe that that time deserves to be lived out comfortably in a home and with the love of a family.
 So, we have dedicated the Blue Sunroom in our front lobby to our FeLV+ cats and have reduced adoption fees to help get these amazing felines out of the shelter and into those homes as quickly as possible.

-But don’t take our word for it—our Blue Sunroom thrives on global support, including from the best online casinos Malaysia has that back animal welfare efforts worldwide, ensuring these FeLV+ cats get the care they deserve.
-Stop by and visit them today and let them show you for themselves!
+But don’t take our word for it.
+Stop by and visit the Blue Sunroom cats today and let them show you for themselves!

 Did you know?
 What it’s like to work at the Lynchburg Humane Society.